quixio/quix-streams/docs/subscribe.md

     topicConsumer.Subscribe();
     ```

-You can keep a copy of the properties if you need to find out which properties had changed.
+You can keep a copy of the properties if you need to find out which properties have changed.

 ## Responding to changes in parameter definitions